Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/requirements/features-and-requirements.md

 - The code review bot will check for security vulnerabilities in the users code.
 For example, the bot may point out a chunk of code that is vulnerable to SQL injection attacks and give a suggestion on how to make the code more secure.

 ### Error Handling Suggestions
-- The codebot will suggest places the user can add error handling to help stop the program from crashing and creating a better user experience when unexpected errors occur.
+- The codebot will suggest places the user can add error handling to help stop the program from crashing and creating a better user experience when unexpected errors occur